Juan-Oclock/kansyl/REVIEWER_NOTES.md

 ## 🔐 Account & Authentication

-### Sign-In Options:
+### Sign-In Requirement:
-- **Google Sign-In** (via Supabase Authentication)
+- **Google Sign-In** (via Supabase Authentication) - **REQUIRED**
-- **Continue Without Account** (local-only mode)
+- Users must create an account to use the app

 ### Important Notes:
-✅ **Account is OPTIONAL** - Users can use the app fully without signing in
+✅ **Account is REQUIRED** - Users need to sign in with Google to use the app
-✅ Data is stored locally in Core Data regardless of sign-in status
+✅ Data is synced via iCloud automatically once signed in
-✅ iCloud sync is available for signed-in users
+✅ Free tier allows tracking up to 5 subscriptions
-✅ No personal data is collected unless user explicitly signs in
+✅ Email address is collected for authentication and sync purposes

 ### For Testing:
-- The app works perfectly without any sign-in
+- You'll need to sign in with a Google account to use the app
-- If you'd like to test sign-in features, you can use any Google account
+- You can use any Google account for testing
-- Demo Google account (if needed):
+- Demo Google account (if you prefer not to use your own):
   - Email: [To be provided if required]
   - Password: [To be provided if required]